wigy/chronicles_of_grunt/README.md

 ### General information

 The code `name` of the project is required and consisting of alphanumeric characters.
+Additionally a human readable `title` can be defined.
 Dependencies to other libraries are listed as an array in `external`.
 The following predefined constants are supported: